antmicro/jetson-orin-baseboard/doc/source/gmsl.md

 # GMSL
-This manual will guide you through the setup of the open hardware GMSL Deserializer and Serializer together with Jetson Orin Baseboard.
+This manual will guide you through the setup of the open hardware GMSL Deserializer and Serializer boards together with Jetson Orin Baseboard.
 It describes the basic steps required to run a simple demo that captures feed from the connected OV5640 sensor.

 ## Collect the hardware